xcsp3team/PyCSP3-models/realistic/WMSC/README.md

 Weighted multi-set cover.

 The model, below, is close to (can be seen as the close translation of) the one submitted to the 2021 Minizinc challenge.
-The MZN model was proposed by Mikael Zayenz Lagerkvist.
+The original MZN model was proposed by Mikael Zayenz Lagerkvist.
 The model and the instances are extracted from an industrial use-case.
 MIT License.